-The Company's financial instruments include cash and accounts payable and accrued liabilities.
+The Company's financial instruments include cash and cash equivalents, and accounts payable and accrued liabilities.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at June 30, 2023 and December 31, 2022, the Company had no instruments to classify in the fair value hierarchy.
+As at September 30, 2023 and December 31, 2022, the Company's financial instruments that are carried at fair value, being cash equivalents, are classified as Level 2 within the fair value hierarchy.